 - Brittle hair.
 The texture of your hair may change.

-Like the symptoms, the causes of an underactive and an overactive thyroid are different and in some cases can overlap.
+The causes of an underactive and an overactive thyroid are different and, in some cases, can overlap.

 - Hashimoto’s disease.
-This is an autoimmune disorder in which the body attacks thyroid tissue.
+This condition is an autoimmune disorder in which your body attacks thyroid tissue.
 Over time, the tissue dies and stops producing thyroid hormones.
-The exact cause of Hashimoto’s is not entirely known.
-Many researchers believe it’s hereditary; if one or both of your parents have it, your chances of having it too are increased.
+The exact cause of Hashimoto’s is not known.
+Many researchers believe it’s hereditary; if one or both of your parents have it, your risk increases.

-- Removal of the thyroid gland.
+- Removal of your thyroid gland.
 The thyroid can be removed surgically or chemically destroyed, in which case your body won’t naturally have the hormones your thyroid produces.

 - Too much iodine.
 Some cold and sinus medications, heart medicines, or dyes given before some x-rays may expose you to large amounts of iodine.

 - Lithium.
 Research shows that there’s a link between this drug, often used to treat bipolar disorder, and hypothyroidism.

 - Graves’s disease.
-This autoimmune disorder occurs when antibodies produced by your immune system cause your thyroid to produce too much thyroid hormone, called T-4.
-Researchers are fully sure of what causes Graves’ disease.
+This autoimmune disorder occurs when antibodies produced by your immune system cause your thyroid to make too much thyroid hormone, called T-4.
+Researchers aren’t sure what causes Graves’ disease.
 They do believe it can be genetic.

 - Toxic adenoma, toxic multinodular goiter, and Plummer’s disease.
-These can occur when one or more adenomas (a benign tumor of glandular tissue) of your thyroid produce too much thyroid hormone.
+Those conditions can occur when one or more adenomas (a benign tumor of glandular tissue) of your thyroid produce too much thyroid hormone.

 - Thyroiditis.
-If your thyroid gland becomes inflamed (the cause is unknown), it can cause excess thyroid hormones to leak into your bloodstream.
+If your thyroid gland becomes inflamed, it can cause excess thyroid hormones to leak into your bloodstream.

-A simple blood test will confirm if you have an over- or underactive thyroid.
+A simple blood test will confirm whether you have an over- or underactive thyroid.
 Once your doctor finds out the source of your thyroid problem, you’ll be able to control it with medication.
-Determining the correct dosage may take some time and can also change over time.
+Determining the correct dosage may take some time and can change over time.

 Treatment for hypothyroidism